The Best Red Light Bulbs for sleep and avoiding blue light at night!

 The top two picks (on the left), the Sunlite and TCP LED bulbs have a orange/red color to them.
 While the Sunlite Incandescent (in the middle) seemed to have the deepest red (which should be expected from incandescent).
 The Philips and Sylvania (on the right) had more of a bright yellow/orange appearance.
 Note, there is one white LED in this picture for contrast.

-The EiKO is a new addition as LightBulbs.com replaced the TCP with it.
+The EiKO is a new addition to LightBulbs.com (update, it may be discontinued).
 It actually performs very similarly in flicker, EMF, and Spectrum as the TCP - and is much cheaper!

 From our new Thunder Optics spectrometer, we can now analyze the spectrum of our top bulbs!